 If you are Changing Status (you were in F-1 status, and are now filing an H-1B, or, if you are going from a B2 to E2, L1 to E2 etc) and your application for the new status is DENIED, and your old status is already EXPIRED, you are now unlawfully present.
 Rather than give you the opportunity to depart the United States on your own, which has long been the practice, USCIS will now issue an NTA and you will be expected to appear in Immigration Court for removal proceedings.

 The people most likely to be affected by this new policy will be students, families, foreign professional workers, and business owners.

 BOTTOM LINE: If you’ve been on the fence about filing something (marriage, citizenship etc), do it well, and do it now.
 Also, if you have a looming expiration date coming up, file as soon as possible, and if possible, expedite processing.

 About Henry Lim

-During 19 years of practicing law, he has helped more than 10,000 families move to the United States.
+During over 20 years of practicing law, he has helped more than 10,000 families move to the United States.
 You can Ask Henry a question at [email protected] or submit a video question by sending a link to one of our channels.
 Your first consultation is complimentary.
 Learn more about Henry Lim.